Abolah/Coinbot/README.md

 If you want to run the bot on a VPS you should install Screen and run the bot on another detached screen to not stop the bot.

 ```
-screen -S Celestina
+screen -S CoinBot
 python3.6 main.py
 Ctrl A + D
 ```

-To see if the bot is running correctly just run the command !info
+To see if the bot is running correctly just run the command !infos
 ```
-!info
+!infos
 ```
 # The commands

 ```
-!info : List of all the available commands
+!infos : List of all the available commands
 ```
 ```
 !all [coin(s)] : Get the value of the coin on all exchanges it's listed on